 For those seeking a water adventure like no other, why not try a kayaking with dolphins tour for a truly exhilarating experience–the crystal-clear waters of Byron Bay offer excellent opportunities for spotting these playful creatures up close and personal.
 Snorkelling at Julian Rocks is another incredible oceanic thrill, where you can explore an enchanting underwater world brimming with stunning marine life.
 These activities provide the perfect gateway for families, friends and solo adventurers looking to connect with Byron Bay’s natural wonders.

-Whether your a surfer, swimmer or sand sculpturer, there is no shortage of beach options in and around Byron Bay.
+Whether you're a surfer, swimmer or sand sculpturer, there is no shortage of beach options in and around Byron Bay.

-Protected by lush headland, Wategos Beach offers a more serene beach experience with its sheltered position - making it ideal for relaxed swimming and picnicking.
+Protected by lush headland, Wategos Beach offers a more serene beach experience with its sheltered position, making it ideal for relaxed swimming and picnicking.
 After a fun day at the beach, why not cook up on one of the free beachside BBQs?
-Or if you’re feeling flush, book at table for a leisurely lunch at Raes on Wategos.
-Wategos beach is super relaxed with stunning views making it one of the favourite things to do in Byron among locals and visitors.
+Or if you’re feeling flush, book a table for a leisurely lunch at Raes on Wategos.
+Wategos Beach is super relaxed with stunning views, making it one of the favourite things to do in Byron among locals and visitors.

 One thing’s for sure - Byron Bay’s cafes and restaurants will not disappoint!
 And for those looking for something a little off-the-beaten track but well worth the effort, try Harvest in Newrybar for simple, wholesome village fare.